ADVENT-18.jpg

 Staff

-Prof. Thomas M. Murray - Artist in Residence & Principal Organist
+Prof. Thomas M. Murray - Artist in Residence & Principal Organist Emeritus

-Thomas Murray, the Principal Organist & Artist in Residence at Christ Church, is also University Organist and Professor of Music at Yale University, where he teaches and performs on the renowned Skinner organ in Woolsey Hall.
+Thomas Murray, the Principal Organist Emeritus & Artist in Residence at Christ Church, is also former University Organist and Professor Emeritus of Music at Yale University, where he taught and performed on the renowned Skinner organ in Woolsey Hall.
 Widely known for his interpretations of Romantic repertoire and orchestral transcriptions, his recordings are highly acclaimed.
 Professor Murray has appeared in recitals and lectures at six national conventions of the AGO, which named him International Artist of the Year for 1986.
 In 2003 he was named an honorary fellow of the Royal College of Organists in England, and in 2005 he was awarded the Gustave Stoeckel Award for excellence in teaching from the Yale University School of Music.
 He has made numerous recordings on the AFKA, Gothic, and JAV Labels.

-Mr Ben Schober - Sexton
+Ben Schober - Sexton

 10704415_843055799052118_7745866518236125610_o.jpg